-Or if you're already a Pharma IQ member, sign in below to download.
-Sign In to Watch Become a member to Watch
+Or, if you're already a Pharmaceuticals & Biotechnology member, sign in below to view.

 The high rate of attrition among clinical-stage therapies underscores the need for in vitro models that recapitulate in vivo human biology.
 Using a proprietary 3D bioprinting platform, Organovo builds multi-cellular, three-dimensional (3D) human tissues with spatially-controlled architecture that enable biochemical, genetic, and histologic interrogation following exposure to modulators of interest, making them valuable in vitro tools for toxicology and disease modeling.
 In this webinar, we will describe the basic characterization of 3D bioprinted human liver and kidney tissues and present case studies showing their utility in modeling human toxicity and organ-specific disease.
 This will tie in with our discussions on improving predictability, biomarker assessment and transporter studies.

 Benefits of Attending